wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 I> In Python 3.x, strings are Unicode by default - so you only need to implement the `__str__()` method.

 When you define a model, you need to specify the list of fields and their associated types, along with any required or optional parameters.
-By default, all models have an auto-increment integer x field called `id` which is automatically assigned and acts a primary key.
+By default, all models have an auto-increment integer field called `id` which is automatically assigned and acts a primary key.

 Django provides a [comprehensive series of built-in field types](https://docs.djangoproject.com/es/1.9/ref/models/fields/#model-field-types).
 Some of the most commonly used are detailed below.